SabbaghCodes/Portfolio/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '📚 My Expertise'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        My primary focus lies in advancing computational intelligence, particularly in the realm of multimodal generative modeling.
+I have a solid foundation in software engineering practices surrounding machine learning and apply this expertise to research and development initiatives, with an emphasis on creating impactful solutions in artificial intelligence.
+While my current applications are in bioinformatics and computational medical imaging, my passion lies in the broader potential of AI technologies to address complex real-world problems.
     design:
       columns: '1'
   - block: collection